20 sen note

 The 20 sen note (二十銭紙幣) was a denomination of Japanese yen in three different government issued series from 1872 to 1919 for use in commerce.
 Meiji Tsūhō notes are the first modern banknotes issued after Japanese officials studied western culture.
 These notes were replaced due to counterfeting by a redesigned series called "Ōkura-kyō" for "sen" denominations.
 Both of these series were officially abolished in 1899 in favor of notes issued by the Bank of Japan.
 Government issued notes only returned during the Taishō era in the form of an emergency issue due to a coin shortage.
 These were only issued between 1917 and 1919 before they were finally abolished in 1948.
-Twenty sen notes are now bought and sold as collectors items depending on condition.
+Twenty sen notes are now bought and sold as collector's items depending on condition.

 History

 Meiji Tsūhō (1872)

 The first twenty sen notes adopted and released by the Japanese government are part of a series known as Meiji Tsūhō (明治通宝).
 Notes from this series are the first Japanese currency ever to be printed using western printing at "Dondorf and Naumann", which was located in Frankfurt.
 Tomomi Iwakura met with Otto von Bismarck in March 1871 (Meiji 4) as part of the Iwakura Mission to study western culture.
 The "Paper Money Office" (known today as the National Printing Bureau) was later established in July of that year following the abolition of the han system.
 This entity was later organized into the "Paper Money Bureau" in January 1872.
 Incomplete banknotes manufactured by Dondorf Naumann began to arrive from Germany around the same time.
 These notes were left incomplete for security reasons which required the words "Meiji Tsuho" and the mark of the Minister of Finance to be supplemented and printed at the Paper Money Bureau.
 Woodblock printing was eventually employed to save hundreds of people the work of handwriting the characters "Meiji Tsuho" on each individual note.
 These twenty sen notes were eventually released in April, 1872 (year 5) giving Japan a westernized currency system to go with the recently established yen.
 All of the old former government and clan banknotes were intended for exchange upon the issuance of the new currency.
 Meiji Tsūhō notes were given an elaborate design that was difficult to forge as counterfeiting was previously rampant with these clan notes.
 These thieves eventually adapted to these changes by legally obtaining unstamped Meiji Tsūhō notes sent to Japan from Germany.
 Normally Japanese officials would add stamps to the notes finalizing the process, where in this case the counterfeiters added their own stamps.
 Counterfeiting and issues with paper quality led the Japanese government to issue redesigned twenty sen banknotes in 1882.
 The old Meiji Tsūhō twenty sen notes were eventually phased out in exchange for subsidiary silver coinage before being abolished on December 9, 1899.